Drone Photo Challenge - Creative Arts quest for Intermediate level adventurers

 1

-Scout your neighborhood from ground level and identify 5-7 potential subjects: intersections with interesting geometry, parks with tree canopies, buildings with distinctive rooftops, parking lot patterns, playgrounds, or water features that create reflections.
+Walk your neighborhood and mark 5-7 potential aerial subjects: intersections with interesting geometry, tree canopies in parks, distinctive rooftops, parking lot patterns, playgrounds, or water features.
+Think about which features will create strong visual interest from above—patterns, lines, and color contrasts work best.

 2

-Check local drone regulations using the B4UFLY app or FAA website, confirm you're flying in legally permitted airspace, and choose a launch site with clear sightlines and minimal obstacles within 400 feet altitude.
+Check local drone regulations using the B4UFLY app or FAA website to confirm you're flying in permitted airspace.
+Select a launch site with clear sightlines and minimal obstacles within 400 feet altitude—an open park or quiet street works well.

 3

-Power up your drone, calibrate the compass and GPS, perform a pre-flight check of propellers and battery level, then launch and hover at 50 feet to test controls and camera stability before ascending higher.
+Power up your drone, calibrate compass and GPS, and check propellers and battery level.
+Launch and hover at 50 feet to test controls and camera stability before climbing higher.
+This low-altitude test reveals any calibration issues before you're committed to a flight path.

 4